A previous post[MIR] focused on our

 on-device speech recognition of 2019

-Microsoft, Baidu, Amazon, Samsung, Apple, and many other famous companies are using LSTM, too.[DL4][DL1]
+Microsoft, Baidu, Amazon, Samsung, Apple, and many other major companies are also using LSTM.[DL4][DL1]

 2016: The First Superior End-to-End Neural Machine Translation was also Based on LSTM.

 In 1995, we already had excellent neural probabilistic models

 It was only in 2001, however, that my PhD student Felix Gers used LSTMs to learn languages that were unlearneable by traditional models (e.g., HMMs): a neural "subsymbolic" model suddenly excelled at learning "symbolic" tasks.[LSTM13]

 Compute still had to get 1000 times cheaper, but by 2016-17, both Google Translate[GT16]—whose whitepaper[WU] mentions LSTM over 50 times—and Facebook Translate[FB17] were based on two connected LSTMs,[S2S] one for incoming texts, and one for outgoing translations.[DL4] These systems performed vastly better than their predecessors.
 By 2017, Facebook's users made 30 billion LSTM-based translations per week[FB17][DL4]